cloudflare/cloudflare-docs/products/stream/src/content/stream-live/watch-live-stream.md

 # Watch live streams

-When an input begins receiving the live stream, a new video with HLS and DASH URLs is automatically created as long as the mode property for the input is set to automatic.
+When an input begins receiving the live stream, a new video with HLS and DASH URLs is automatically created as long as the mode property for the input is set to `automatic`.

 One live input can have multiple video ids associated with it.
 In order to get the video id representing the current live stream for a given input, make a `GET` request to the `/stream` endpoint: